-9. Drought Stage Notification
+9. Reservoir System Stages Response Drought Stage Notification

-The City Manager, or designee, shall monitor water supply and/or demand conditions on a weekly basis and, in accordance with the triggering criteria set forth in Section 8 of this Chapter, shall determine that a mild, moderate, critical, or a water emergency exists and shall implement the following notification procedures.
+The City Manager, or designee, shall monitor water supply and/or demand conditions on a weekly basis and, in accordance with the triggering criteria set forth in Section 8 of this Chapter, shall determine that a mild, moderate, severe, critical, or a water emergency water shortage condition exists and shall implement the following notification procedures.

-Notification to the Public:
+Notification toof the Public: